-The medical trend assumption used in this valuation is based on long-term healthcare trend rates generated by the Society of Actuaries' Getzen Trend Model and was developed with the July 1, 2018 actuarial valuation.
+The medical trend assumption used in this valuation is based on long-term healthcare trend rates generated by the Society of Actuaries' Getzen Trend Model and was developed with this actuarial valuation.
 Inputs to the model are consistent with other assumptions used in the valuation.